vfmd/vfmd-spec/specification.md

 The input Markdown text is called the **document**.

-The [document] contains Unicode text in UTF-8 encoding without any leading Byte-Order-Mark.
+The [document] contains Unicode text in UTF-8 encoding.
+If the document starts with the three bytes: `0xEF` `0xBB` `0xBF`, then those three bytes are interpreted as the UTF-8 Byte-Order-Mark and are filtered off and ignored.
 Any byte sequences in the input that are invalid in UTF-8 encoding are filtered off and are ignored.
-Therefore, for the following discussion, the [document] is considered to not have any invalid byte sequences.
+Therefore, for the following discussion, the [document] is considered to not have the Byte-Order-Mark and any invalid byte sequences.

 <h4 id="characters">Characters</h4>